opengisch/QField-docs/documentation/how-to/digitize.en.md

 ### Reshape tool

-The reshape tool allows you to change line and polygon geometries by drawing shapes which will result a reshaped line following the edge of the drawn shape or a polygon with the drawn shapped used to clip or expand the geometry.
+The reshape tool allows you to change line and polygon geometries by drawing shapes which will result in a reshaped line following the edge of the drawn shape or a polygon with the drawn shaped used to clip or expand the geometry.

 ### Ring tool